Hand-Foot-And-Mouth Syndrome (cont.)

 - Find a local Pediatrician in your town

-How is hand foot and mouth disease diagnosed?
+How is hand, foot, and mouth disease spread?

-What is the treatment for hand foot and mouth disease?
+What is the incubation period for hand, foot, and mouth disease?

 Parenting and Pregnancy